cpakennedy/cpakennedy.github.io/index.md

 I'm a PhD candidate in mathematics under the supervision of [Catherine Sulem](https://www.math.toronto.edu/sulem/) and [Bob Haslhofer](https://www.math.toronto.edu/roberth/) at the University of Toronto.

-My hobbies include searching for untracked powder and big mountain lines in Western Canada.

 Contact Information
 ======